khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 ### Base design tokens

-Often called primitives, base design tokens are rudimentary, unchanging key/value pairs found at the lowest level of design tokens.
-They're general in nature and referenced in semantic and contextual design tokens, but not otherwise intended to be used directly.
+Base design tokens are the rudimentary, unchanging key/value pairs found at the lowest level of the design system.
+Often called primitives, they capture essential attributes like color and spacing.
+Base design tokens are not intended to be used directly.
+Instead, they act as options to be referenced in semantic and contextual design tokens.

 **Examples**